-Theme Refle ction: Music 1.
-What went well this cycle?
+Theme Refle ction: Music

+1. What went well this cycle?

 2. What did not go well this cycle?
-How can you improve on this?
+How can you

+improve on this?

 3. Did you cover all the work for the cycle?
+If

-If not, how will you get back on track?
+not, how will you get back on track?

 4. Do you need to extend or further support some learners?

 5. In which area / activity?
 How will you do this?

+SIV T Comment

-SIV IT Comment SIV IT name and signature Date
+SIV T name and signature Date

-SKILLS LISTENING AND SPEAKING (ORAL) READING & VIEWING WRITING & PRESENTING LANGUAGE STRUCTURES & CONVENTIONS WEEK 5-6 Listens to a personal recount of an event • Identifies most important ideas and people • Answers questions about what happened first, second, etc., recounting the same event Listens to a story (Choose from contemporary realistic fiction/traditional stories/personal accounts/adventure/funn y/fantasy/real life stories/historical fiction) Text from the textbook or reader/s or Teacher's Resource File (TRF) • Answers literal questions • Gives a personal response, relating story to own life • Expresses and explains own opinion • Asks and answers questions, giving an opinion, e.g. Why do you think?
-Why doesn't?
-Reads stories Text from the textbook or reader/s or Teacher's Resource File (TRF) • Pre-reading: predicts from title and pictures • Reads for detail and uses contextual clues to find meaning • Identifies and comments on the plot • Gives reasons for action • Understands the vocabulary • Answers questions on the story Does comprehension activity on the text (oral or written) Reads personal and social texts, e.g. a personal diary or letter • Comments on main ideas • Reads for detail and notices informal style • Comments on format and salutation Practises reading • Reads aloud with appropriate pronunciation, fluency and expression Reflects on texts read during independent/pair reading • Expresses emotional response to texts read • Relates reading to own life Writes a simple personal letter Uses a frame Uses an informal style Writes at least two paragraphs Uses new vocabulary and punctuation learnt Uses appropriate grammar, spelling, punctuation, and spaces between paragraphs Uses the writing process Brainstorms ideas Writes a first draft Revises Edits Writes final draft Presents neat, legible final draft Records words and their meanings in a personal dictionary Writes sentences using the words or explanations to show the meaning, etc. Spelling Spells familiar words correctly, using a personal dictionary Words ending in -1: double the I when you add a suffix, e.g. travel, travelling Working with words and sentences Uses forms of the verb 'to be', e.g. be/been/being; am/ is/ are; was/were Present perfect tense (e.g. 'I have finished.')
+SKILLS LISTENING AND SPEAKING (ORAL) READI NG & VIEWING WRITING & PRESENTING THE CONTROL OF THE SECTION OF THE SE CONVENTIONS Identifies most important ideas and people Answers questions about what happened first, second, etc., recounting the same event Listens to a story (Choose from contemporary realistic fiction/traditional stories/personal accounts/adventure/funn y/fantasy/real life stories/historical fiction) Text from the textbook or reader/s or Teacher's Resource File (TRF) Does com activity or text (oral response, relating story to own life Expresses and explains own opinion Asks and answers questions, giving an opinion, e.g. Why do you think?
+Why doesn't? reader/s Resource Pre-read title and pictures Pleads for contextuacious to the pictures of the text for activity or text (oral response, relating style Practises Resource writes a simple personal letter the textbook or or Teacher's File (TRF) ling: predicts from or detail and uses or detail and social a personal diary or detail and sormal or detail and social a personal diary or detail and sormal or detail and social a personal diary or detail and sormal or detail and Spelling Spells familiar words correctly, using a personal dictionary Words ending in -l: double the l when you add a suffix, e.g. travel, travelling Working with words and sentences Uses forms of the verb 'to be', e.g. be/been/being; am/is/are; was/were Present perfect tense (e.g. 'I have finished.')
 Uses adverbs of frequency (e.g. 'She hardly ever visits me.').
-Begins to use connecting words to show contrast (but), reason (because) and purpose (so that).
-Vocabulary in context Words taken from shared or individually read texts Antonyms (words that are opposite in meaning, e.g. loud/soft) Phrasal verbs, e.g. divide up, move in
+Begins to use connecting words to show contrast (but), reason (because) and